 On December 23, 2011, Aerpio issued 1,326,147 shares of \$.00001 par value of Series A Redeemable Convertible Preferred Stock (Series A Preferred Stock) to Akebia's stockholders in exchange for the assignment of certain development programs and related intellectual property, assets, and liabilities as part of the spinout from Akebia (see Note 3).
-The Company's Series A Preferred Stock and common stock were distributed to Akebia's stockholders as a distribution on the basis of 0.4285120 share of Aerpio's Series A Preferred Stock for every 35 shares of Akebia's Series A Preferred Stock, 0.4285120 share of Aerpio's Series A Preferred Stock for every 100 shares of Akebia's Series B Preferred Stock, and 0.4285120 share of Aerpio's Common Stock for every 175 shares of Akebia's Common Stock.
+The Company's Series A Preferred Stock and common stock were distributed to Akebia's stockholders as a distribution on the basis of 0.4285120 share of Aerpio's Series A Preferred Stock for every 35 shares of Akebia's Series A Preferred Stock, 0.4285120 share of Aerpio's Series B Preferred Stock, and 0.4285120 share of Aerpio's Common Stock for every 175 shares of Akebia's Common Stock.